 Conclusion

 Eagle Rock is a genuinely exciting market for a well-conceived coffee shop.
 The neighborhood’s loyal community, active street life along Colorado Boulevard, and strong appetite for authentic local concepts create real opportunity for the right operator.
 But the lease is where deals either set you up for long-term success or quietly undermine you before you even open your doors.
-Getting the terms right — from NNN exposure and CAM caps to parking compliance and use clause flexibility — is just as important as finding the right location.

 If you’re serious about finding the right space and negotiating a deal that actually works for your business, I’d love to help.
 At Tolj Commercial, we specialize in representing business owners through exactly this kind of process — cutting through the noise, identifying the right properties, and negotiating lease terms that protect your investment.
 Schedule a consultation with us today, and let’s find the Eagle Rock location your café concept deserves.